apollo

 How does the drug interact with Pirox Capsule 20mg:

-Using Ponatinib together with Pirox Capsule 20mg may increase the risk of bleeding.
+Co-administration of Sirolimus with Pirox Capsule 20mg can increase the risk or severity of kidney damage.

 How to manage the interaction:

-Co-administration of Lithium with Pirox Capsule 20mg can result in an interaction, but it can be taken if a doctor has advised it.
-However, contact a doctor if you experience drowsiness, dizziness, confusion, loose stools, vomiting, muscle weakness, muscle incoordination, shaking of hands and legs, blurred vision, ringing in the ear, excessive thirst, and/or increased urination.
-Do not stop using any medications without talking to a doctor.
+Co-administration of Sirolimus with Pirox Capsule 20mg can possibly result in an interaction, but it can be taken if a doctor has advised it.
+However, if you experience nausea, vomiting, a decrease in hunger, increased or decreased urine, weight gain or loss that occurs suddenly, fluid retention, swelling, difficulty breathing, bone pain, muscle pain, fatigue, weakness, dizziness, confusion, and irregular heartbeat, consult a doctor.
+Do not stop using any medication without consulting your doctor.

 Drug-Food Interactions